-9.3 Error Propagation
+8.3 Error Propagation

-When combining spatial data from multiple sources, and especially when merging two datasets or more layers, errors like sliver polygons may occur due to differences in accuracy.
+When \bigcirc combining spatial data from multiple sources, and especially when \bigcirc merging two datasets or more layers, errors like sliver polygons may occur due to \bigcirc differences in accuracy.
 Sliver polygons are very narrow polygons that usually appear along the border of other polygons.
 They do not necessarily represent a problem.
 They may be legitimate features resulting from a geoprocessing routine, or they can be errors exposing accuracy issues.

 Important: Resources.
-You will require the latest LTR version of LTR version of QGIS, plus the dataset data\quality.zip.
+You will require the latest LTR version of QGIS (A Coruna 3.10), plus the dataset data_quality.zip which you can download from CANVAS.
 For this section, you will need the following files:

-- error\propagation.qgs a QGIS project preloaded with the datasets described below; - porto\buildings.gpkg footprint of urban buildings from Porto (Portugal); - porto\landuse.gpkg landuse (meadows) of Porto; - porto\roads.gpkg road network of Porto;
+- error_propagation.qgs a QGIS project preloaded with the datasets described below; - porto_buildings.gpkg footprint of urban buildings from Porto (Portugal); - porto_landuse.gpkg landuse (meadows) of Porto; - porto_roads.gpkg-road network of Porto;

-9.3.1 Errors Generated by Geoprocessing Routines
+8.3.1 Errors Generated by Geoprocessing Routines

-The project error\propagation.qgs has a layer named 'porto\landuse' that contains areas classified as 'meadows'; and another layer named 'porto buildings' We want to merge these two layers so that:
+The project error_propagation.qgs has a layer named 'porto_landuse' that contains areas classified as 'mead-ows'; and another layer named 'porto_buildings' We want to merge these two layers so that:

 - 1. We obtain a layer whose polygons represent either buildings or meadows, and - 2.
-Look for inconsistencies areas that are both building and a meadow.

-Task 8 Open the project error\propagation.qgis.
-From the Processing Toolbox, use the Union tool to create a new layer which merges the 'porto\buildings' and 'porto\landuse' layers.
-Fig. 9.7.
+Look for inconsistencies areas that are both building and a meadow. - Task 8 Open the project error_propagation.qgis.
+From the Processing Toolbox, use the Union tool to create a new layer which merges the 'porto_buildings' and 'porto_landuse' layers.
+Fig. 8.7.

-Fig. 9.7: The Union Tool
+Fig. 8.7: The Union Tool